microsoft/blazor-graphql-starter-kit/README.md

 Example name used in this starter kit: _blazorgraphqlui_

-### Azure App Service (dotnet core, Windows)
+### Azure App Service (.NET core, Windows)
 <hr/>
-Follow these instructions to create a dotnet Windows site: https://docs.microsoft.com/en-us/azure/app-service/quickstart-arm-template?pivots=platform-linux
+Follow these instructions to create a .NET Windows site: https://docs.microsoft.com/en-us/azure/app-service/quickstart-arm-template?pivots=platform-linux

 Example name used in this starter kit: _blazorgraphqlapi_